Do You Want Fries With That?

-I am writing this week’s post from my room at The Ronald McDonald House in Dallas Sadly, we had to admit my 7 year old son, Evan, into Children’s Medical Center last Monday.
+I am writing this week’s post from my room at The Ronald McDonald House in Dallas.
+Sadly, we had to admit my 7 year old son, Evan, into the Dallas Children’s Medical Center last Monday.
 After years of trying, we have been unable to find solutions that would help him.
 I am praying we will find them here.
 He will be here at least another month, which means we will celebrating the holidays in a much different way than I’d imagined.

 Until now, my first thought associated with McDonald’s was, “Do you want fries with that?”
 I will never think of McDonald’s the same way again.

 The Ronald McDonald House is something I’ve heard of but not a place I ever thought I would stay.
 After a few nights in a hotel and a very large bill, we knew we couldn’t sustain the cost.
 So, we took a tour of the house and for all intents and purposes, we moved in.

 This place is absolutely incredible.
 I used to work at a resort, and it didn’t hold a candle to this place.
 The rooms are on par with a 4-star hotel, there are three free warm meals served by volunteers each day.
 There is a shuttle to take you to and from the hospital, a chapel, library, kids play area, teen play area, laundry facilities, a game room and gorgeous living areas on each floor.
 Everything is brand new because it was just rebuilt.
 It is also only $15 a day, unless you cannot afford it, in which case you stay for free.
 There are 60 rooms, and right now, they are full.
 All of the families staying here have someone under the age of 18 who is seriously ill and in a nearby hospital.

 I’m blown away by the kindness of everyone from the hospital staff to the dozens of volunteers that are at The Ronald McDonald House.
 The families that I have met are amazing.
 Some have children with cancer or other diseases, others have been here for months waiting for a transplant, and many are here for the same reason we are.